-The fact is, there’s a lot of confusion out there with how DMX works, what’s needed, and what cables are acceptable – so let’s go slay some myths!
+There’s a lot of confusion out there with how DMX works, what’s needed, and what cables are acceptable – so let’s go slay some myths!

 Can I Use 3-Pin Cables with DMX?

 The DMX standard was designed with 5-pin XLR cable as the connection for data.
 This was done for 2 reasons – 1) To distinguish the cables from audio XLR and 2) to leave the last 2 pins open for “future expansion”.
+There have been a few attempts to use this over the years, but none of them have stuck!

 Back in the 1980’s and 1990’s, lighting companies realized that they could use 3-Pin cable for DMX because the DMX-512 Standard only used 3 pins out of the 5 pin cable that it specified for lighting control.